-Brent's private-sector career had been very fulfilling and financially rewarding.
+Mika's private-sector career had been very fulfilling and financially rewarding.
 But he began to wonder what it would be like to work for an organization that was pursuing a high-profile, higher-ideal purpose.
 An organization tasked with producing immediate results to address an area of great public need.
 Work that would ultimately have an impact on the lives of others.

-In short, Brent started to see a really unique career opportunity: the chance to "build something" tangible and lasting.
+In short, Mika started to see a really unique career opportunity: the chance to "build something" tangible and lasting.
 He understood the transition to the public sector would not be without challenges; everything from the way decisions are made to the way accountability is viewed would be different in subtle, but still important, ways.
 Still, the more he talked with the recruitment agency, the more attractive the opportunity became.

-Before he knew it, Brent was contemplating a package and, then, heading off to a career in public service.
+Before he knew it, Mika was contemplating a package and, then, heading off to a career in public service.

-Brent's experience, while instructive, is not necessarily unique.
+Mika's experience, while instructive, is not necessarily unique.
 The public sector has long proven to be a siren call for top private-industry leaders looking to pursue new professional goals and aspirations.
-However, the transition from public to private sector can be complex.
-Leaders who are intrigued by the possibility of making the jump need to understand what they are getting themselves into.
+However, the transition from private to public sector can be complex.
+Here is what leaders who are intrigued by the possibility of making the jump need to know.